Research links, and a few tips, for visual resources and old media. Part of Cutlock & Co’s Research links set of pages. Further suggestions welcome.

 - British Newspaper Archive – the digitised British Library collection is also gradually being added to FindMyPast and Genes Reunited.
 There is a charge.

 - Welsh Newspapers, from National Library of Wales, free.
-Online from March 2013, with more content gradually being added.
+More content gradually being added.

 - National Library of Scotland has a collection of ‘broadsides’.